Fire and rescue services

 Hospitals will ask you to confirm your insurance cover or pay up-front before treatment.

 If you're seriously ill or injured, you could need treatment at a more suitable place.
+This is usually South Africa.
 Medical evacuation can be very expensive.

 Ask police or prison officials to contact the Australian High Commission in South Africa if you're arrested or detained.